XClose

 =========================== short test summary info ============================

-Finally, if we don't want to include the tests when we distribute our software for our users, you can include that using the exclude option on find_packages on setup.py.
+Finally, we typically don't want to include the tests when we distribute our software for our users.
+We can also add pytest as an "optional" dependency for the developers of our package.

 In [30]: